Thangamani Matriculation Higher Secondary School

 Thangamani Matriculation Higher Secondary School is a Matriculation School.
 It is located in Pattabiram, Chennai, Tamil Nadu, India.
 It is one of the oldest schools in the region, founded in 1984.
-The School emphasises on an all round growth of a student.
-The school is affiliated to Matriculation system of Tamil Nadu until class 10 and the Tamil Nadu State Board for classes 11 and 12.
-Academically the school has been very consistent providing excellent results with its children topping in the area.
+The School emphasises on an all-round growth of a student.
+The school is affiliated with the Matriculation system of Tamil Nadu until class 10 and the Tamil Nadu State Board for classes 11 and 12.
+Academically the school has been very consistent in providing excellent results with its children topping in the area.